 How to get paid when freelancing

-Establish contact with your client
+Keep up with your client

-Do you have witnesses?
+Do you have evidence?

 Sometimes the possibility of doing business in the future can be offset by losing a small amount on an invoice.
 Invariably many businesses are 'offended' by the use of legal proceedings and may choose not to do business with you again.
 Compromise can help avoid this situation.

-Get proper legal advice
+Seek professional legal advice